-by Akcigit and Ates (2019).
-In our analysis, we will discuss the analytical implications of the model in light of the empirical regularities listed in Section 2, focusing on the balanced growth path (BGP) equilibrium.
+In this section, we present a theoretical model of innovation and firm dynamics.
+The framework draws on step-by-step innovation models of endogenous growth (Aghion et al. 2001, 2005; Acemoglu and Akcigit 2012; Akcigit et al. 2018b) and is a simplified version of the model studied by Akcigit and Ates (2019).
+In our analysis, we will discuss the analytical implications of the model in light of the empirical regularities listed in Section II, focusing on the balanced growth path (BGP) equilibrium.
 For a quantitative analysis that also accounts for the transition path, we refer the interested reader to Akcigit and Ates (2019).
 A number of crucial features of the model are worth emphasizing: (i) Firms have strategic investment decisions-a key to understanding declining business dynamism, (ii) productivity enhancing innovation decisions are endogenous, (iii) thus, markups are endogenous, depending on the technology gap between competitors, and (iv) a reduced-form parameter governs the process of knowledge diffusion, keeping technology gaps within some limits.

 In our model, a representative final good firm combines a continuum of intermediate goods to produce the final output.
 There is a unit measure of intermediate good product lines, and in each of them, two intermediate good firms compete to enjoy the monopoly power of production.
 Intermediate firms produce the same product but with different productivities.
-The firm with a higher productivity-the leader-is able to capture the market and reaps the monopoly rents.
+The firm with a higher productivity the leader-is able to capture the market and reaps the monopoly rents.
 Firms invest in research and development activities to improve their productivity and take over the market ownership.
 Importantly, we assume that there is an exogenous flow of knowledge from the market leader to the follower that allows the follower to close the productivity gap with the leader, bringing them to a neck-and-neck position.
 The Poisson rate of this knowledge diffusion will be crucial in our analysis; in particular, we will show that a weakening in this margin can generate some of the observed changes in the economy.

-4.1 Basic Environment
+IV.i.
+Basic Environment

 Preferences We consider the following closed economy in continuous time.
-A unit measure of representative households consume the final good with log-utility preferences where C_t represents consumption at time t, and $\rho > 0$ is the discount rate.
-The budget constraint of the representative consumer reads as where A_t denotes total assets and L_t denotes labor (supplied inelastically).
-We normalize the total labor supply to one, such that $L_t = 1$.
-The relevant prices are the interest rate r_t , and the wage rate w_t .
+A unit measure of representative households consume the final good with log-utility preferences where $C_t$ represents consumption at time t, and $\rho > 0$ is the discount rate.
+The budget constraint of the representative consumer reads as where $A_t$ denotes total assets and $L_t$ denotes labor (supplied inelastically).
+We normalize the total labor supply to one, such that $L_t = 1$ .
+The relevant prices are the interest rate $r_t$ , and the wage rate $w_t$ .
 We normalize the price of the consumption good to one without loss of any generality.
-Households own the firms in the economy, and the asset market clearing condition implies that the total assets A_t equal the sum of firm values, $A_t = \int{\mathcal{F}} V{ft} df$, where \mathcal{F} is the set of firms in the economy.
+Households own the firms in the economy, and the asset market clearing condition implies that the total assets $A_t$ equal the sum of firm values, $A_t = \int{F} V_n df{t}$ , where F is the set of firms in the economy.

-$$U_t = \int_t^\infty \exp\left(-\rho\left(s-t\right)\right) \ln C_s \, ds_t$$
+$$U_t = \int_t^\infty \exp(-\rho(s-t)) \ln C_s ds$$